isaacahuvia/pingpong/README.md

       - [ ] Add mouse-over text for score of game, perhaps also total wins at time of game and current lead
     - [x] ScorePlot.R - __*Isaac*__
       - [ ] Add mouse-over
-      - [ ] Fix colors of lines changing when boxes are un/checked
     - [x] DominanceIndexPlot.R - __*Isaac*__
       - [ ] Add mouse-over
   - [ ] Point-based metrics - __*Timi*__